Mimaaa/MINOR_WD_PEMA-NODE/README.md

 ## Performance Increase

-The Dev Tools tests were done with disabled cache and on a Regular 2G throttle.
+The Dev Tools tests were done with disabled cache and with a Regular 2G throttle.

 ### Before doing anything regarding Performance